winitzki/CocoaJoin/README.md

 1. A reaction starts whenever the required input molecules are present in the soup.
 2. A reaction consumes input molecules from the soup, then performs a computation, and then injects the output molecules into the soup.

-* join definitions are locally scoped and _statically_ defined; reactions are guaranteed to be immutable, the programmer cannot redefine a reaction by mistake or inject molecules that are invisible in the present scope
+* reaction and molecule definitions are locally scoped and _static_
+* reactions are guaranteed to be immutable, the programmer cannot redefine a reaction by mistake or accidentally inject molecules that should not be injected
 * each computation is a pure function in a local scope, there is no global "state of the chemistry"
 * all concurrent computations are scheduled  _implicitly_: there is no hand-written code for creating or stopping new threads, scheduling new jobs, or waiting for completion
 * one core or multicore, one threads or many threads - these low-level details are hidden from the programmer, who merely needs to inject some molecules to initiate concurrent computations